nverma1/nverma1.github.io/content/authors/neha-verma/_index.md

     url: https://www.clsp.jhu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at Johns Hopkins working on machine translation and multilingual representations.
+bio: I am a PhD student at Johns Hopkins Center for Language and Speech Processing.

 # Interests to show in About widget
 interests:
   - Machine Translation
   - Multilingual Representation Learning
+  - Model Compression
+  - Efficient NLP

 # Education to show in About widget
 education: